 Located on Irving Park Road just east of Pulaski, Independence Park is surrounded by a nice quiet neighborhood in Old Irving Park.

-The park has a number of features including a playground, tennis courts, baseball diamonds, a water spray area for kids to play in, and lots of great trees.
+The park is 8.82 acres and has a number of features including a playground, tennis courts, baseball diamonds, a water spray area for kids to play in, and lots of great trees.
 Plus, a field house with an indoor pool, a big party room, locker rooms, fitness center and a small gymnasium.

 At the park field house, youth enjoy sports and tumbling programs as well as cultural opportunities.
 For the little ones we have our popular Moms, Pops and Tots program and Tiny Tot tumbling, among others.Enjoy the pool for open swim time or join a class.

 Independence Park also provides activities for developmentally disabled adults and children through its therapeutic recreation programs.